Ray Chase (voice actor): Game developer

 In 2018, Chase formed the video game company Sassy Chap Games along with voice actor Robbie Daymond.
 In 2025, they released Date Everything!, a dating sim where Chase served as the lead designer and voiced several of the characters.
 The game had over 100 voice actors on the project.

 Filmography

-In addition to Final Fantasy XV and Nier, his other voice work has included X-Men '97 as Cyclops, Fire Emblem franchise as Roy, Gaius, Fernand, and Alfonse, the Kingdom Hearts series as the Master of Masters, Bungo Stray Dogs as Fyodor Dostoevsky, Persona 5 as the Subway Announcer, Genshin Impact as Neuvillette, JoJo's Bizarre Adventure: Golden Wind as Bruno Bucciarati, Jujutsu Kaisen as Ryomen Sukuna and Choso, Street Fighter 6 as Guile, and Demon Slayer: Kimetsu no Yaiba as Tengen Uzui.
+In addition to Final Fantasy XV and Nier, his other voice work has included X-Men '97 as Cyclops, Fire Emblem franchise as Roy, Gaius, Fernand, and Alfonse, the Kingdom Hearts series as the Master of Masters, Bungo Stray Dogs as Fyodor Dostoevsky, Persona 5 as the Subway Announcer, Genshin Impact as Neuvillette, Tales of Arise as Alphen, JoJo's Bizarre Adventure: Golden Wind as Bruno Bucciarati, Jujutsu Kaisen as Ryomen Sukuna and Choso, Street Fighter 6 as Guile, and Demon Slayer: Kimetsu no Yaiba as Tengen Uzui.
 As of 2025, Chase has voiced 274 roles from 209 titles.